matthew-hennefarth/matthew-hennefarth.github.io/content/notes/openmolcas_compile.md

 ---
 title: "Compiling OpenMolcas"
 date: 2024-02-16
+lastmod: 2025-04-16
 draft: false
 author: "Matthew R. Hennefarth"
 ---

 ## General Remarks

 For whatever reason, compiling OpenMolcas seems daunting, especially for those which are not familiar with cmake.
-This is especially true when once considers all of the various configuration options at your disposal (OpenMP, MPI, GCC, Intel, Math libraries, etc.).
+This is especially true when one considers all of the various configuration options at your disposal (OpenMP, MPI, GCC, Intel, Math libraries, etc.).
 Here I hope to give some general guidance on how to compile OpenMolcas on a few systems with some different parameters/options.
 At the end, I will list how I build OpenMolcas on the UChicago cluster (mainly so I can refer back to it).

 For building these projects, I also like to generally separate my builds from the final binaries.
-This will ensure that if I have calculations runnings, I don't corrupt them, and than failed builds do not in any way interfere with the already build and running binaries.
+This will ensure that if I have calculations running, I don't corrupt them, and than failed builds do not in any way interfere with the already build and running binaries.
 As such, I always will recommend one constructs both a `bin` and `build` directory and to use the cmake `--DCMAKE_INSTALL_PREFIX=../bin` option.

 ### Global Requirements